sphinx-doc/sphinx/Doc-26/library/os.rst

           O_SEQUENTIAL
           O_TEXT

    Options for the *flag* argument to the :func:`open` function.
-These can be bit- wise OR'd together.
+These can be bit-wise OR'd together.
 Availability: Windows.

 .. data:: SEEK_SET